alexandreklotz/QuickDesk/DEV_CHANGELOG.md

 # QuickDesk Lite Development Changelog
 ***
+## 30/12/2021 - 1
+* Created a new class : Comment.
+Users, technicians and admins will be able to add comments in a ticket.
+I will work on the possibility of adding images or documents in a comment.
+* The controller and the repository have been created for the new "Comment" entity.
+* The relation between Comment and Ticket has been created.

+***
 ## 28/12/2021
 * Creation of PutMappings to update existing objects such as Users, Tickets and Teams.
 Methods are functional after testing.
 Ifs have been implemented in the linked methods to avoid empty fields.
 * DeleteMappings have been created for each class.